 Harley Davidson Museum and other local Harley land marks...

 In the engine room they had every engine model that HD produced and you could select each one from a touch screen and hear what it sounded like, get the specifications and the years the engine was in service.
-They had cut aways of the engines and working models of them and you could see how all the insides work together.

 The history of the Moco was great, it talked about how they started in a shed and then went public, then combined with AMF and finally the "Eagle Sores Alone" campaign they had in the early 80's.
 In the custom culture room they had a section dedicated to the Booze Fighters MC, the original Wild Ones.
 Rhine stone bike, the bikes from Easy Rider and they even had a 100th anniversary FLHTCUSE with a side car on display that had over 6500 employee signatures on it.
 It was bikes, bikes and more bikes.
 Then we went to the Archives, this is a whole building dedicated for storing HD memorabilia and every bike they have built since the beginning, a complete history of Harley Davidson.
 The museum is truly a historical archive of not only the bikes Harley Davidson made, but lives of the people who built and used them and how they influenced the culture of the time.
 From delivery trikes to the WWII messenger brigade.
 This was one of the neatest things I have seen.